Ahmedabad Metro: Phase 3

+Under Phase 3A, the Blue Line will be extended from Thaltej Gam to Godhavi with two distinct elevated corridors totalling 10.8 km with nine stations: a 3.313 km Thaltej Gam to Canal Road Metro Station corridor with three elevated stations, and a 7.505 km Canal Road Metro Station to Godhavi Metro-cum-Rapid Rail Transit System hybrid corridor with six stations.
+This extension will connect to upcoming SWASA (South West Ahmedabad Sports Arena) and further to Sanand.

+Proposed expansions

-GMRC also submitted a proposal to the Ministry of Housing and Urban Affairs to extend the Violet Line to construct a 6 to 10 km elevated circular loop within GIFT City.
+The GMRC also submitted a proposal to the Ministry of Housing and Urban Affairs to extend the Violet Line to construct a 6 to 10 km elevated circular loop within GIFT City.
 The estimated cost for the construction is ₹2000 crore.
 The project is expected to add four to six metro stations to connect the different campuses within the city.
 Another proposal includes extension of Violet Line to IIT Gandhinagar.
 This 7 km route will have six stations and will cost around ₹1750 crore.

-A plan to extend Blue Line from Thaltej Gam to Godhavi is also submitted by GMRC.
-It will have 8 km route and will cost ₹2500 crore.
+Other proposals under study include Thaltej Gam–Sanathal route, RTO–Jivraj–Narol–Naroda route, and the Paldi–Apparel Park route.